Plate of Momo Places Nepal

 Moreover, Dhal Bhat Tarkari is a particularly popular food in Nepal's trekking regions, such as the Everest Base Camp Trek, Annapurna Base Camp Trek, Manaslu, and others.
 It is favoured for its ability to provide ample stamina during challenging climbs while being budget-friendly, allowing trekkers to consume as much as they require in a single meal.

 Momo, a popular dish in Nepal, is a type of dumpling typically filled with minced meat such as buffalo, chicken, or pork, along with vegetables.
 It is commonly steamed or fried and can be found in numerous restaurants, hotels, and motels throughout the country.
 Primarily served as an appetizer, Momo has gained immense popularity in almost every region of Nepal.
-For mountain travellers, it is a must-try food item and a great choice for a satisfying meal.
+For mountain trekkers, it is a must-try food item and a great choice for a satisfying meal.

 Ps: Don’t call it Momos.